 Here are some of the many benefits that Ruby on Rails provides its users.

-Cost-effective: The ROR framework is a 100% free, open-source framework and works on Linux.
-Ruby on Rails is also effortless to work with from a programmer’s perspective.
+- Cost-effective: The ROR framework is a 100% free, open-source framework and works on Linux.
+From a programmer’s perspective, Ruby on Rails is also effortless.
 There are lots of gems(plugins) available, thus it can save the developer’s effort and time, which can be a significant benefit of ruby.
 It’s easy to set up and support the website without investing more money, assuring greater performance, quality, or scalability of your site.

 Famous companies that make use of the Ruby on Rails: